 Strategy for a fossil fuel free Stockholm by 2040

 Stockholm is part of the OECD's Green Cities Programme for green growth.
 The Green Cities Programme offers selected cities to participate through case studies, which form the basis for an analytical OECD Flagship report.
 In addition to Stockholm the cities of Paris, Chicago and Kitakyushu (Japan) also participate in the programme.

 The Green Cities Programme assesses how urban green growth and environmental policies can improve economic performance and environmental quality in cities.
 The aim is to increase the cities' contribution to national growth, quality of life and competitiveness.

 C40 Climate Leadership Group

 C40 is a group of large cities committed to tackling climate change.
-Big cities play a central rolein fighting climate change.
+Big cities play a central role in fighting climate change.
 By fostering a sense of shared purpose, the C40 network offers cities an effective forum in which to work together, share information and demonstrate leadership.
-The City of Stockholm is an affiliated member of the network.
+On the 19th of July 2019 Mayor Anna König Jerlmyr was elected to the C40 Cities Steering Committee, the governing body providing strategic direction for the network.

 A green economy leader

 London School of Economic's report Stockholm - Green Economy Leader, produced in partnership with the City of Stockholm, shows that Stockholm took early action to build a green economy – unlike most cities, environmental policies have been important to Stockholm for over 40 years.
 At the same time, early infrastructure investment such as building the city’s metro system in the 1950s, and development of district heating following the 1970s oil shocks has helped to build today’s lower carbon economy.